mongodb/specifications/source/crud/bulk-write.md

 driver-side, either by recording the `_id` field present in the user's insert document or creating and adding one.
 Drivers MUST only record these `insertedId`s in a `BulkWriteResult` when a successful response for the insert operation (i.e. `{ "ok": 1, "n": 1 }`) is received in the results cursor.
-This ensures that drivers only report `insertedId`s to users when it is confirmed that the insert succeeded.
+This ensures that drivers only report an `insertedId` when it is confirmed that the insert succeeded.

 ## Handling errors